ImanBarjane/employee-attrition-analysis/HR Analysis.md

 ![output_54_0](https://github.com/ImanBrjn/python_Salifort_Motors/assets/140934258/549e8780-2593-4cc3-ab2d-53df2e5bbbe3)

-There are many observations we could make from this plot.
+This visualization offers several interesting insights:

+- **Two Types of Departures**
-- Employees who left fall into two general categories: dissatisfied employees with shorter tenures and very satisfied employees with medium-length tenures.
+  Employees who left the company generally fall into two distinct groups:
-- Four-year employees who left seem to have an unusually low satisfaction level.
-It's worth investigating changes to company policy that might have affected people specifically at the four-year mark, if possible.
+  1. **Dissatisfied employees with short tenures**, likely those who left early due to unmet expectations or poor fit.
+  2. **Highly satisfied employees with medium-length tenures**, who may have left for promotions, better opportunities, or personal reasons unrelated to dissatisfaction.

+- **Unusual Dip at Four Years**
+  Employees with exactly **four years of tenure** who left the company show **anomalously low satisfaction**.
+  This could signal an internal policy change or cultural shift that specifically affected employees at this stage.
+If possible, it would be valuable to investigate HR or management decisions made around this point.

+- **Long-Tenured Employees Stayed**
-- The longest-tenured employees didn't leave.
-Their satisfaction levels aligned with those of newer employees who stayed.
+  The longest-serving employees all **remained at the company**, and their satisfaction levels appear consistent with those of newer employees who also stayed.
+This may suggest a strong sense of loyalty or better alignment with company culture among senior staff.

-- The histogram shows that there are relatively few longer-tenured employees.
-It's possible that they're the higher-ranking, higher-paid employees.
+- **Skewed Tenure Distribution**
+  The histogram indicates a **small number of long-tenured employees**.
+It's plausible these are **higher-level or better-compensated roles**, which could correlate with higher retention and satisfaction.

+###  Satisfaction Statistics by Attrition

-As the next step in analyzing the data, we could calculate the mean and median satisfaction scores of employees who left and those who didn't.
+To further understand the relationship between satisfaction and attrition, we will calculate the **mean and median satisfaction scores** for employees who left and those who stayed.
+This will help quantify any differences in overall satisfaction levels between the two groups.

 ```python